 Obtaining expertise of a specialist as appropriate.

-Delays in evaluation and treatment could occur due to deficiencies or failures of the equipment and technologies.
+Delays in evaluation and treatment could occur due to deficiencies or failures of the equipment and technologies, or Provider availability.

-In rare events, our provider may determine that the transmitted information is of inadequate quality, thus necessitating a rescheduled telehealth consult or a meeting with Patient’s local primary care doctor.
+In rare events, your Provider may determine that the transmitted information is of inadequate quality, thus necessitating a rescheduled telehealth consult or a meeting with Patient’s local primary care doctor.

 In very rare events, security protocols could fail, causing a breach of privacy of personal medical information.